- Sail in a sampan boat through the rice fields of Ninh Binh

 Next, move on to the Old Quarter to explore its maze of historic laneways.
 Here, you'll learn about traditional celebrations, stop at ceremonial cake stalls, and taste a French-influenced dessert.
 Wander along Hang Cot Street, known for its preserved fruits, before ending the tour at a café to sip sweet iced coffee or a slow-dripped hot brew while watching Hanoi's street life unfold.

-Day 6: Cruise Ha Long Bay, Transfer to Hanoi
+Day 6: Morning Cruise, Transfer to Hanoi

 Day 7: Explore the Vietnamese Countryside on a Ba Vi Eco-Tour